ujjwalkshukla/7-Star-Consulting-Website/README.md

 ## Project Overview

-This project demonstrates a responsive consulting website built with a modern frontend stack.
+This project demonstrates a responsive consulting website (prototype) built with a modern frontend stack.
 The site is structured to present consulting capabilities, industry expertise, and thought leadership content in a clear and professional format.

 The website includes dedicated sections for solutions, industries served, resources, and contact, enabling visitors to quickly understand the firm's offerings and value proposition.